-Just over two years after 9-11, we are seeing increasing use and justification of torture, secret and indefinite detention, lowered standards of evidence and other legal protections, and the manipulation of Overseas Development Aid (including the mixing of military and civilian roles).
+Just over two years after 9-11, we are seeing increasing use and justification of torture, secret and indefinite detention, lowered standards of evidence and other legal protections, and the manipulation of ODA, including the mixing of military and civilian roles.
 These are just some of the consequences of compromising human rights in the name of security,

 ^{} Ms. Homes has worked with Amnesty International for the past 15 years.
-She is presently campaigner with Amnesty International Canada (English section) focusing on Anti-Impunity, Identity-based violations and Military, Security & Police transfers.
+She is presently a campaigner with Amnesty International Canada (English section) focusing on Anti-Impunity, Identity-based violations and Military, Security & Police transfers.
 She has spent the past two years coordinating AI Canada's work on "security and human rights" which has included work Afghanistan and Iraq as well as the Democratic Republic of the Congo and Côte d'Ivoire.
-Ms. Homes has also worked and volunteered with a number of other NGOs, including the Red Cross, the United Nations Association of Canada and War Child Canada.

-instead of placing human rights at the centre of state responses and pursuing the genuine security of everyone.
+Ms. Homes has also worked and volunteered with a number of other NGOs, including the Red Cross, the United Nations instead of placing human rights at the centre of state responses and pursuing the genuine security of everyone.